ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 -  It uses quite a bit of power making it likely you will need to plug in your battery while doing radio setup with USB cable in Mission Planner.
--  The encoder also costs as much or more than several of the available PPM-Sum receivers including the FRSky Delta 8 below.
+-  The encoder also costs as much or more than several of the available PPM-Sum receivers including the FrSky Delta 8 below.

 There is addition information :ref:`about connecting and configuring the encoder here <common-ppm-encoder>`.